Skip to Content

 How to Use Toasted Walnuts

-If you make some toasted walnuts, you can use them in all sorts of ways.
-Here are some of our favorite recipes with toasted walnuts.
+Here are some of our favorite recipes with toasted walnuts:

-Tips for Making this Recipe
+Tips for Making Toasted Walnuts

 • Personally, I prefer toasting my walnuts in the oven as I think it gives them a more even toasting.
 However, if I have things baking in the oven - I toast walnuts using the stovetop method.

-• If you want to pep these walnuts up even more - toss them with a little olive oil or sprinkle them with spices like cinnamon, Chinese five spice, or aleppo pepper.
+• If you want to pep these walnuts up even more - toss them with a little olive oil or sprinkle them with spices like cinnamon, Chinese five spice, or Aleppo pepper.

 Yield: 1 cup